Coochiemudlo Island (Goochie Mudlo)

 Coochiemudlo's peaceful atmosphere and stunning views have inspired many artists and a range of arts and crafts are on offer at the regular Coochie Markets.

-Being so close to the mainland, the island has protected waters and shallow beaches, making the beautiful white sandy Main Beach a great place for the kids to swim.
+Being so close to the mainland, the island has protected waters and shallow beaches, making the beautiful golden sandy Main Beach a great place for the kids to swim.

 You can throw in a line or stroll through the melaleuca wetlands.
-Or, if you’re looking for fun on the water, you can hire an aqua bike, canoe, kayak or tinnie.
+Or, if you’re looking for fun on the water, you can hire a barbeque boat or tinnie.

 There’s also the scenic and compact Isle of Coochie Golf Course which offers a unique nine-hole playing course.